Staying Ahead

 Essential preventive measures:

-Monitor blood pressure regularly
+Monitor blood pressure (target: under 120/80 mmHg)

-Avoid tobacco and limit alcohol consumption
+Avoid tobacco; limit alcohol

 Manage stress